Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/link-action.md

 ![Linked Requests Section](/_books/servicemanager-user-guide/images/request-link-section.png)

 :::tip
-After a linked request has been added, an addition option on the [Update Action](/servicemanager-user-guide/service-portfolio/requests/update-action#update-linked-requests) becomes available where you can provide an update to all the linked requests.
+After a linked request has been added, an additional option on the [Update Action](/servicemanager-user-guide/service-portfolio/requests/update-action#update-linked-requests) becomes available where you can provide an update to all the linked requests.
 :::

 <!-- https://wiki.hornbill.com/index.php?title=Link_Action_Item -->